Coronary heart disease and pregnancy

 If you have had a stent inserted to stop your arteries from becoming narrowed or blocked, you'll need to discuss with your cardiologist:

-- the best way of managing the stent in pregnancy to make sure it doesn't become blocked
+- the best way of managing the stent in pregnancy to make sure it does not become blocked

 Getting ready for pregnancy